tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/config.md

 serviceCollection.ConfigureKSqlDb(ksqlDbUrl);
 ```

-The above used extension method `ConfigureKSqlDb` registers services behalf of you as illustrated bellow:
+The `ConfigureKSqlDb` extension method, as demonstrated below, takes care of registering ksqldDB-related services in the **dependency injection container** on your behalf:

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi;